Farmer, Owner, NDFU President

 Within the industry and among his own team, Dan Simons is known for his energetic leadership style and passion for hospitality.

-An impressive career in the management ranks at several large, high-volume restaurants helped propel him toward starting his own firm, VSAG, which he founded in 2004 with mentor Michael Vucurevich.
-The two form a well-balanced partnership based on mutual respect and a shared vision, which proved critical in their formation of Farmers Restaurant Group (FRG), which began with the first Founding Farmers in 2008.
+An impressive career in the management ranks at several large, high-volume restaurants helped propel him toward starting his own firm, Vucurevich Simons Advisory Group (VSAG), he founded in 2004 with mentor Michael Vucurevich.
+The two form a well-balanced partnership based on mutual respect and a shared vision that proved critical in their formation of Farmers Restaurant Group (FRG), which began with the first Founding Farmers in 2008.

 Joe Goetze’s official title is managing partner, culinary & bakery, but within the Farmers Restaurant Group family, he’s simply known as Chef Joe.

 He’s the culinary mastermind behind all of the dishes and extensive menus that our guests know and love at the Farmers Restaurant Group of restaurants.